0x9ONU/Obsidian-Notes/2 - Graduate/1 - Year 1/Fall 2026/Orientation & Seminar/Graduate CSE Orientation.md

 ```

 - Need to get one by the end of Spring/Summer
-- Kicked out if you don’t get an advisor by then
+- ***Kicked out if you don’t get an advisor by then***

 # Change of Degree

 - Can change if necessary
 - GIA will be dropped if applicable
--
+- No guarantee

+# Next Steps

+- [ ] Fill out program of study ⏫
+- [ ] After approved, sign up for classes asap🔼
+- [ ] Change courses if capacity too
+- [ ] Watch for emails from CEAS and ECE

+# TA Assistantships

+- Come with first-year PhD Students
+- Comes with no RA position
+- *Already good with this one*